The Safer Internet Ireland Awareness Centre

 - Operates an Internet hotline service to the highest professional standards, that is trusted by the public to allow anonymous confidential reporting of suspected illegal content or activities encountered on the Internet.

 The project partners are:

-- The Office for Internet Safety acts as co-coordinator of the project, with overall responsibility for the financial & administrative aspects of the project.
+- The Department of Justice acts as co-coordinator of the project, with overall responsibility for the financial & administrative aspects of the project.

 - The Internet Service Providers Association of Ireland (ISPAI) which is the technical coordinator of the Hotline, the service which allows the public to report suspected illegal content or activities found on the internet

-- The Irish Society for the Prevention of Cruelty to Children (ISPCC) is the technical coordinator of the Helpline (Childline), which provides on a 24/7 basis services where children affected by issues encountered on the Internet may turn for advice and guidance.
+- The Irish Society for the Prevention of Cruelty to Children (ISPCC) is the technical coordinator of the Helpline (ISPCC Childline), which provides on a 24/7 basis services where children affected by issues encountered on the Internet may turn for advice and guidance.

 - The National Parents Council Primary (NPC) is the technical coordinator of the parent/adult Helpline, a dedicated helpline to deal with issues relating to internet safety including cyberbullying.